 The Tuscan Lodge - Designated 2006

 The Tuscan Lodge property, 201 North Washington Street, was acquired by Tuscan Lodge Number 44 on April 4, 1903.
 Construction originally began on July 20, 1893, but was suspended due to the failure of Richart and Campbelli's Bank.
-In May of 1894, John C. Hundley, a merchant and one of Carbondale's leading businessmen entered into a contract with the Oddfellow's Lodge to complete the building and rehired the original builder T.L.
+In May of 1894, John C. Hundley, a merchant and one of Carbondale's leading businessmen, entered into a contract with Oddfellow's Lodge to complete the building and rehired the original builder T.L.
 Rasco to complete construction.
 Designed in the Italianate style, this building has been extensively altered in recent decades.

 418 South Illinois Avenue, Varsity Center, Designated 2009

 Designated in 2009, The Varsity Center for the Arts, located at 418 South Illinois Avenue, was built in 1940.
 It is an example of the art deco style of architecture, making it a unique building in Carbondale.
 Once a two-tiered auditorium theater, it was split into an upper and lower theater, and a third theater was added in the 1980s.